 Nimesulide or Celecoxib and Ursodeoxycholic acid (UDCA), pathogenetically blocking main mechanisms of gallstone formation, help in prophylactics of gallstone formation in the biliary tract, and lower the risk of development of choledocholithiasis and chronic biliary pancreatitis (1-66).

 Attention!!!
 Information for patients:

-Before using this scheme of treatment please check the contraindications (below) and side effects of using pharmacological preparations of Celecoxib and Ursodeoxycholic acid, and obtain your doctor’s permission.
+Before using this scheme of treatment please check the contraindications (below) and side effects of using pharmacological preparations of Nimesulide or Celecoxib and Ursodeoxycholic acid, and obtain your doctor’s permission.

 - allergic reactions (nettle-rash, bronchial spasm) to acetylsalicylic acid or other NSAIDs (in anamnesis);

 - high sensitivity to sulphonamides;

 - high sensitivity to any component of the preparation.

 Contraindications for Ursodeoxycholic acid: